Topological surface-state destruction via trivializing proximity effect: Lattice localization despite continuum criticality: Introduction

 \subsection{2D Dirac surface states and moir\'e simulators}

-The focus in this paper is on the two-dimensional (2D) surface states of a bulk 3D class-CI topological superconductor.
 Typical topological surface states take the form of 2D massless Dirac fermions \cite{BernevigBook,hasan2010colloquium,QiZhang2011}.
-The latter are by now ubiquitous in both nontopological and topological contexts; examples of the former include monolayer graphene \cite{NetoGeim2009,DasSarmaRossi2010,DasSarmaRossi2011} and the cuprates \cite{Altland2002}.
-More recently 2D massless Dirac fermions have re-emerged in twisted multilayer (moir\'e) graphene \cite{Santos07,BM11,de_Gail11,MacDonald19,Tarnopolosky19}.

-Although topological boundary Dirac fermions cannot be exactly realized in two-dimensional crystals with local hopping (a consequence of the parity anomaly \cite{Redlich84,Semenoff84,Haldane88}), it is worth emphasizing that they can be \emph{effectively simulated} in such systems when intervalley coupling can be neglected.
-Hence, a single $K$ valley in graphene (neglecting spin) simulates the surface of a $\mathbb{Z}_2$ topological insulator, and each nodal quasiparticle valley in the $d$-wave superconducting state of the cuprates is approximately equivalent to the surface of $^3$He-$B$ \cite{ghorashi2020criticality}.
-Bistritzer-MacDonald (BM) models for bilayer and trilayer moir\'e graphene in the chiral limit simulate class-CI and class-AIII surface states, respectively \cite{Zhang25,moiresimnote}.
+Although topological boundary Dirac fermions cannot be exactly realized in two-dimensional crystals with local hopping (a consequence of the parity anomaly \cite{Redlich84,Semenoff84,Haldane88}), they can be \emph{effectively simulated} in such systems when intervalley coupling can be neglected.
+Hence, a single $K$ valley in graphene \cite{NetoGeim2009,DasSarmaRossi2010,DasSarmaRossi2011} (neglecting spin) simulates the surface of a $\mathbb{Z}_2$ topological insulator, and each nodal quasiparticle valley in the $d$-wave superconducting state of the cuprates \cite{Altland2002} is approximately equivalent to the surface of $^3$He-$B$ \cite{ghorashi2020criticality}.
+Bistritzer-MacDonald (BM) models for bilayer and trilayer moir\'e graphene \cite{Santos07,BM11,de_Gail11,MacDonald19,Tarnopolosky19} in the chiral limit simulate class-CI and class-AIII surface states, respectively \cite{Zhang25,moiresimnote}.
 Unlike the boundary modes of a topological bulk, none of these simulators are truly robust.
-For example, simple scalar potential disorder is enough to destroy the analogy between moir\'e graphene and topological superconductor surface states \cite{footnoteSPDirt}.
+For example, scalar potential disorder is enough to destroy the analogy between moir\'e graphene and topological superconductor surface states \cite{footnoteSPDirt}.